drclever/ELK-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web-1 - 10.1.0.5
+- Web-2 - 10.1.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects system log files, which we can use to see all events that have happened and are currently happening on a specified server or servers.
+These can be analyzed to see system issues, events as well as find unknown files that appear on the system.
+An example can be monitoring DB logs.

+- Metricbeat collects host metrics used for monitoring performance, which we can use to track things such as memory usage and CPU.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbook file to /etc/ansible.
-- Update the _____ file to include...
+- Update the /etc/ansible/hosts file to include the IP Addresses of Web-1, Web-2, and ELK server as well as assign python3 as the interpreter.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your.Elk-VM-.Public.IP]:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_